ember-data/ember-data-filter/README.md

 ## I Don't Want to Enable this Feature Due to Its Heavy Churn

-You can combine `store.all` in a computed property:
+You can combine `store.peekAll` in a computed property:

 ```js
 // app/controllers/posts.js